follang/docs/docs/500_items/constructs.md

 ### Enums

-Is an enumerated type (also called enumeration, `enm`) is a data type consisting of a set of named values called elements.
+Is an enumerated type (also called enumeration, `enu`) is a data type consisting of a set of named values called elements.
 It can have only one type of data and no methods.
 ```
-typ color: enm = {
+typ color: enu = {
     BLUE, RED, BLACK, WHITE: str = "#0037cd", "#ff0000", "#000000", "#FFFFFF";
 };